What are the responsibilities and job description for the Assistant Professor - Political Science position at Virginia Commonwealth University (VCU)?

 Mission or Goal of Unit: The mission of the College of Humanities and Sciences is to serve as the intellectual heart and soul of our institution and wider community.
 The College of Humanities and Sciences:

 As the intellectual lifeblood of VCU and our community, the College of Humanities and Sciences seeks to inspire our students to explore their passions and dreams as individuals and provide the context to understand their place in the world and connections with others—locally, globally and throughout time.
-Most importantly, our educational and research environment addresses an array of technological, health-related and societal problems, as well as providing profound insights and reflections of what it means to be human and humane..
+Most importantly, our educational and research environment addresses an array of technological, health-related and societal problems, as well as providing profound insights and reflections of what it means to be human and humane.
 Chief Purpose of this position: The Department of Political Science at

-faculty in our department is two courses per semester.
-Required Qualifications: The position requires a PhD in political
+success goals, including: Required Qualifications: The position requires a PhD in political

 science, or a closely related field, at the time of employment.
 Successful